jon-jacky/Piety/scripts/README.md

 =======

-This directory contains Python scripts that run applications as tasks or jobs under the Piety scheduler:
+This directory contains Python scripts that run applications as tasks or jobs under the Piety scheduler.
+See docstrings (comment headers) and inline comments in each module for directions and explanations:

 - **embedded**: Runs the Piety scheduler with two concurrent file writer tasks, but without an interactive interpreter.
 Shows that Piety